ryonakano/konbucase/CONTRIBUTING.md

 ## Translate the Project

-We accept translations through Weblate:
+We accept translations through [Weblate](https://hosted.weblate.org/projects/rosp/konbucase/).

-- [konbucase-app](https://hosted.weblate.org/projects/rosp/konbucase-app/): Texts in the app itself
-- [konbucase-metainfo](https://hosted.weblate.org/projects/rosp/konbucase-metainfo/): Texts in the desktop entry and the software center

 Alternatively, you can fork this repository, edit the `*.po` files directly, and submit changes through pull requests.